Logo

 Montgomery Clift had shown an interest in acting and theatrics as a child living in Switzerland and France but did not take the initiative to go out for a part in a local production until age 13, when his family was forced to downsize and relocate from Chicago to Sarasota, Florida.

-Montgomery Clift instead continued to flourish onstage and appeared in works by Moss Hart and Cole Porter, Robert Sherwood, Lillian Hellman, Tennessee Williams, and Thornton Wilder, creating the part of Henry in the original production of The Skin of Our Teeth.
+Montgomery Clift continued to flourish onstage and appeared in works by Moss Hart and Cole Porter, Robert Sherwood, Lillian Hellman, Tennessee Williams, and Thornton Wilder, creating the part of Henry in the original production of The Skin of Our Teeth.

-Montgomery Clift had participated in radio broadcasts early in his career, though, according to one critic, he hated the medium.
+Montgomery Clift participated in radio broadcasts early in his career, though, according to one critic, he hated the medium.

-Also in 1951, Montgomery Clift was for the first time cast as Tom in the radio world premiere of Tennessee Williams' The Glass Menagerie, with Helen Hayes and Karl Malden, for The Theatre Guild on the Air.
+Also in 1951, Montgomery Clift was cast for the first time as Tom in the radio world premiere of Tennessee Williams' The Glass Menagerie, with Helen Hayes and Karl Malden, for The Theatre Guild on the Air.

 Montgomery Clift did not serve during World War II, having been given 4-F status after suffering dysentery in 1942.